ChesterJGreen/student-workbook/src/reflections/wk4/quiz4.md

 **2.** What is an event listener?
 <!-- enter you answer in the space below -->
 ```
+an item that the controller will know to do something whenever it sees the listener used
 ```
 **3.** What does the `O` represent in the `SOLID` principles?
 <!-- enter you answer in the space below -->